About Your Bill - Billing

 Take A Bill Tour

 University Health Care offers two methods for you to pay your bill.
 One is online bill pay and the other is through check or credit card by phone or mail.
-For answers to other questions about your bill, see the list of frequently asked questions below.
+For answers to other questions about billing or billing complaints, see the list of frequently asked questions below.

 Bill Pay Online

 To pay your bill by phone or mail, you can do one of the following:

 - Mail a check for the appropriate amount with the bottom portion of your bill

 - Mail in your credit card information by writing it on the bottom portion of your bill

 - Call and pay your bill over the phone